 Based on the sample, it can be concluded that a significant part of the emissions of Finnish TV productions comes from travel and transport.
-If all air traffic is taken out of the Finnish figures, the average emissions would be halved, but logistics' share would still be about half (Figure 7).
+[If all air traffic is taken out of the Finnish figures, both the average emissions and the share of travel and transport would have been a third from the original (Figure 7)].
 There are no statistics on how many Finnish productions have also been filmed abroad, but it could be generalized that at least six productions that traveled by air were international.
 International production itself does not produce emissions, but flying does, and when striving for a more environmentally conscious production, efforts should be made to minimize flight kilometers.
 Finland's location is internationally challenging, and distances can be long even within our own borders.
 This might explain the share of road travels, which was up to 11.5% of total emissions.
 According to albert, rail traffic produced 2.3 tCO2e.
 There are no statistics on where rail traffic occurred.
 The Finnish national railway company VR is largely carbon neutral.